arrow-socfpga/meta-arrow-sockit/README.md

-This is the BSP layer for the Arrow Electronics SoCKit Development Kit.
+This is the BSP layer for the Arrow SoCKit Development Kit.

 This layer has been tested with Angstrom.